-Kalmar’s magnificent Renaissance castle has played an important part in Sweden’s history since it was built at the end of the 13th century, due in no small part to its strategic location.
-It may have a different use now but the castle is still very much alive.
-Visitors can choose between a number of different exhibitions, both the permanent ones relating the story of the castle and temporary ones on various themes.
-The castle also offers a wide range of activities and experiences for children, particularly in the summer.
+Kalmar’s grand Renaissance castle has played an important part in Swedish history since it was built at the end of the 13th century, not least thanks to its strategic location.
+The area of use has changed, but the castle is still very much alive.
+Visitors can choose from a variety of exhibitions, both permanent ones that relate the history of the castle, and temporary ones with different themes.
+The castle also offers a wide range of activities and experiences for children, especially in the summer.

 Sagomuseet - the Museum of Legends

 An exciting museum for children and adults alike!
 Sagobygden – the Land of Legends – is an area of south-western Småland with a strong tradition of oral storytelling.
 The area was home to storytellers and important collectors of stories and legends, which meant that much of the Swedish oral tradition was written down here.
 The Museum of Legends in Ljungby is the heart of this unique district.
 Visitors can explore the museum on their own or in the company of a storyteller.